deadlydog/deadlydog.github.io/_posts/2013-10-24-powershell-script-to-check-path-lengths.md

   - PowerShell
   - Subdirectory
 ---
-A while ago I created a [Path Length Checker](https://pathlengthchecker.codeplex.com/) tool in C# that has a “nice” GUI, and put it up on CodePlex.
+A while ago I created a [Path Length Checker](https://pathlengthchecker.codeplex.com/) tool in C# that has a "nice" GUI, and put it up on CodePlex.
 One of the users reported that he was trying to use it to scan his entire C: drive, but that it was crashing.
-Turns out that the System.IO.Directory.GetFileSystemEntries() call was throwing a permissions exception when trying to access the “C:\Documents and Settings” directory.
+Turns out that the System.IO.Directory.GetFileSystemEntries() call was throwing a permissions exception when trying to access the "C:\Documents and Settings" directory.
 Even when running the app as admin it throws this exception.
 In the meantime while I am working on implementing a workaround for the app, I wrote up a quick PowerShell script that the user could use to get all of the path lengths.
 That is what I present to you here.

 <div id="scid:C89E2BDB-ADD3-4f7a-9810-1B7EACF446C1:652968c8-6a6c-4ab6-9040-bfb87d0ecfbf" class="wlWriterEditableSmartContent" style="float: none; padding-bottom: 0px; padding-top: 0px; padding-left: 0px; margin: 0px; display: inline; padding-right: 0px">
   <pre style=white-space:normal>